Ali-Tehrani/PyQCodes/README.md

 Installing
 ----------
 Before, installing make sure that Python 3.6 or higher and Cython (>= 0.21) is installed.
+It is recommended that ProjectQ is already installed before running installation here.

 First clone to a directory by running:
 ```bash